What happens on the big day?

 Some wedding guests with attitude, wearing their retro sunglasses, getting into the full swing of the party

-Oh dear!
+Oh, dear!
 This bride has had just a bit too much fun and booze and takes a dive on the dance floor

 Check out my availability for your wedding

+I hope you have enjoyed my post about Storytelling wedding photography.
 If you want to relax on your wedding day and you don’t want any photographs that are stiff and overly posed.
 If you want your wedding images to tell a story and I mean the real story of your day, then I may just be the photographer for you.

 I get hundreds of enquiries every year and I tend to get booked up very quickly, so please check my availability and if I’m free.
 Let’s talk